-Are you thinking of visiting NYC?
+Are you thinking of visiting New York City?
 If so, then you’ve probably already heard about certain passes that make seeing the best parts of the city easier.
-Two of the most popular ones for NYC are CityPASS and New York Pass.
+Two of the most popular ones for New York City are CityPASS and New York Pass.

 Table of Contents